usman-Iqbal-5/portfolio/README.md

 ## 📬 Contact

-I welcome opportunities for collaboration, employment, or project discussions.
-You can reach me via the contact form on the website.
+I welcome opportunities for Collaboration and employment.
+You can reach me via the contact form on my website.
 ---

 > ℹ️ **Note:** This project is for demonstration and portfolio purposes only.
 It is not intended for distribution or reuse.